-It should also be acknowledged that the tower portion of the proposed development is consistently inside of setback requirements across both north and east elevations.
+It should also be acknowledged that the tower portion of the proposed development is consisted setback requirements across both north and east elevations.

-The applicant has revised the design to increase the tower setback along the southern elevation by up to 730mm to enhance the facades articulation and depth.
-Refer to the Appendix F - Responses to the Government Architects Commentary later in this report for more information.
+The applicant has revised the design to increase the tower setback along the southern elevation to 730mm to enhance the facades articulation and depth.
+Refer to the Appendix F - Responses Government Architects Commentary later in this report for more information.

-In respect to the above we ask that council support this minor variation to the requirements outlined in Scheme 9.
+In respect to the above we ask that council support this minor variation to the requirements our Scheme 9.